 Welcome to Zimbabwe!
 Today, you will be picked up at the airport and transferred to your hotel.
 (This service is on a private basis.)

-The Victoria Falls are one of the Seven Wonders of the World and is the largest sheet of falling water on earth - a spellbinding and mesmerizing spectacle.
-The sheer mass of water cascading down the 100 meter drop across nearly 2 km makes a thunderous roar and creates a magnificent spray of water that can be seen for miles - hence the local name 'mosi oa tunya' meaning 'the smoke that thunders'.
+The enchanting Victoria Falls features the largest sheet of falling water on earth.
+This mesmerizing spectacle is something that simply cannot be missed on an authentic discovery of Africa.
+The sheer mass of water cascading down the 100 meter drop across nearly 2 kilometers, generates a thunderous roar and a magnificent spray of water that can be seen for miles.
+This world renowned attraction promises to captivate you from your very first glimpse of the "smoke that thunders".

 Make the most of your time at the Victoria Falls Safari Lodge with a variety of activities.
 Highlights include the Vulture Culture experience, hide sites and game walks.
 Take advantage of the hourly courtesy shuttle to Victoria Falls Rainforest and the town center, in order to further enhance your experience with individual exploration.
 There are several scenic trails that run through the Rainforest and offer incredible views of Victoria Falls, a sight that you cannot miss during your stay!
 Head back to the lodge in the afternoons to take a dip in the swimming pool, which overlooks the action at the waterhole.
 Facilities on site also include a Health & Beauty Spa, 24-hour room service, a library and games room for you to enjoy.